Justin-Watkins/Justin-Watkins.github.io/03-ExploringYourData.md

 |   Tue   |    26464.0    |   26233.0    |    3    |   1    |  231.0   |

-Now we have a table that tells us exactly what we want to know.
-In practice you will probably need this data in long format more often.
+We now have a table that tells us exactly what we want to know.
+In practice you will probably need this data in long format more often than wide format.
 Let's pretend we want to graph this data.
-Because of the way ggplot works you will probably want to convert this data.
-It is simple to go back.
+Because of the way ggplot works you will probably want to convert this data to long format like in the example below.

 ```r